m-ld/m-ld-security-spec/design/suac.md

 The operation comprises the addition of a `WritePermission` to Bob's set of permissions (noting that **json-rql** updates are _overlays_, so Bob's `Principal` now has both read and write permissions).

 As this operation itself requires authorisation, it will already have been checked in Alice's clone.
 Upon arrival at Bob's clone it is symmetrically checked again.
-In principle, this is because Bob's clone has no knowledge of the trustworthiness of Alice's clone or its dataset – although this stance might seem undeserved because Bob has ony just receved Alice's snapshot.
+In principle, this is because Bob's clone has no knowledge of the trustworthiness of Alice's clone or its domain – although this stance might seem undeserved because Bob has ony just receved Alice's snapshot.
 (In practice, it may be desirable to bypass authorisation checks for operations originating in a 'trusted' clone; but this would be an optimisation.
 See also [§trust](#trust).)

-The authorisation check requires that the operation was signed with Alice's private key.
+The authorisation check requires that the operation was signed by Alice (using her private key, if PKI certificates are in use).
 Bob's clone is therefore able to confirm that permissions exist for Alice to make the changes.

 Now having write permission for any data in the domain, Bob is able to enact a transaction, and have it succeed and be notified to Alice (unless he attempts to modify a statute – in which case he is unable to satisfy the Authority agreement condition).